 Sexual violence against women and children has been used as a weapon of war during Colombia’s prolonged civil conflict and as a result has become, as the Colombian Constitutional Court has recognised, “a widespread, systematic and invisible practice”.

 Risks for children

-Sexual violence is a horrific crime that has immense, long term effects on children’s health, welfare and development.
+Sexual violence is a horrific crime that has immense, long term effects on children’s physical and mental health, their welfare and development.
 It can also pass on sexually transmitted infections, causing serious health issues, and can result in child pregnancy.
-Between 2010 and 2012, 17,578 child pregnancies were registered in Cali: 16,924 of these were girls aged 15-19 and 654 were girls aged 10-14.

 What is Children Change Colombia doing?

 We are working with our local partners to strengthen children’s protection against sexual violence or abuse and help them to deal with the traumas they have experienced and build a positive future for themselves.

 We are also working with partners who teach children about their sexual and reproductive rights so that they can protect themselves and their friends, families and neighbours from abuse or discrimination.

 Our partners are also working with parents, schools, community groups, police, social workers, healthcare providers and others, to help to create a protective environment for children and to identify and work with at risk children before they experience the horrors of sexual abuse.

 Our partners working to tackle this neglected issue in 2017 are:

 Our recent achievements towards tackling this neglected issue: